1. Graduate CV Examples, Templates & How to Write in 2025

 Volunteering is relevant, because it shows your ability to juggle multiple responsibilities, as well as showing off your human side.
 82% of managers would rather hire someone with volunteering experience.

 Foreign languages always advance the chances of your application.
-Other sections of your CV could include achievements, awards, projects or hobbies.
+Other sections of your CV could include achievements, awards, projects, or hobbies and interests.
 Keep it relevant.

 Volunteering